 From the Frankfurt airport (FRA), it was easy to get into town.
-Purchase a train ticket from the airport to Frankfurt (Main) station.
+Purchase a train ticket at the airport to Frankfurt (Main) station.
 The ride takes about 15 minutes.
 From there, you can easily walk to wherever you need to go.
 In our case, the hotel was a little too far to walk with a bunch of luggage in tow, so we took a cab to our accommodation.
 Please note that Uber or Lyft does not operate in Frankfurt.

 We felt right at home for the night in our room.
 Even the pillows read, “Almost home.”
 Each room has an individual design and its own unique artwork.
 There’s also a comfortable bed, a desk, and other extras that you don’t typically find at accommodations.
-For instance, the rooms have UE Boom Bluetooth Speakers so you can listen to your favourite tunes as you would at home.
+For instance, the rooms have UE Boom Bluetooth Speakers so you can listen to your favorite tunes as you would at home.
 There’s a desk that’s great to work from, as well as high speed complimentary Wi-Fi.

 In addition, the hotel offers bicycle rentals to its guests and even the free rental of MINI cars, upon availability.
 We didn’t take advantage of the car or bicycle rental, but both offer brilliant ways to get around town.

 You can even purchase a variety of swag and curated gifts from the hotel lobby.
 It’s right next to the hotel bar, which serves up drinks and small bites.
-We ordered some locally brewed beer in the evening to celebrate our arrival in Germany…and my birthday!
+We ordered some locally brewed beer in the evening to celebrate our arrival in Germany.
 We recommend that you come back to the hotel bar in the evening to enjoy a beverage before retreating back to your room.

 To get to the centre of town, you can take the subway from the station Ostbahnhof/Honsellstraße, about a ten minute walk away.
 We also walked from the hotel to the historic city centre, which took about 30 minutes.

-If you’d like to stay somewhere close to the main train station, we recommend that you check out the 25Hours Hotel by Levi’s as it is around the corner from Frankfurt Main (read reviews of this property).
+If you’d like to stay somewhere close to the main train station, we recommend that you check out the 25Hours Hotel The Trip as it is around the corner from Frankfurt Main (read reviews of this property).

 The first spot to check out on our list of things to do in Frankfurt for a day was the public square, Römerberg.
 The square faces the medieval building, Römer, the home of Frankfurt’s city hall for over 600 years.
 Römerberg is the heart of Frankfurt’s old town and shouldn’t be missed.